 You can integrate chatbots and AI assistants with your live chat app to respond to customer queries.
 Setting up a chatbot is pretty simple.
 For example, if you don’t have a chatbot of your own, you can integrate any third-party chatbot of your preference with Freshdesk Messaging’s upcoming BYOB (Bring Your Own Bot) feature.

 Combining self-service with artificial intelligence (AI) is a good way to deliver relevant information to consumers at scale as well as give them 24/7 assistance even when support agents aren’t available.

 Chatbots will power 85% of all customer service interactions by the year 2020

-You can set up your bot workflow to respond to customer queries with relevant answers based on the text in customer’s message.
-If a customer is enquiring about order status, you can get the bot to respond with a link to the order tracking page.
+You can set up your bot workflow to respond to customer queries with relevant answers based on the text in the customer’s message.
+If a customer is inquiring about order status, you can get the bot to respond with a link to the order tracking page.
 If it is about a return policy, the bot can share a video that explains your return policy.
 But set the expectations straight, let them know they’re talking to a bot.

 Bots and AI can be very helpful, but getting the experience right the first time is imperative.
 If you do it right, it can help you fill in the gaps that may exist in your customer service by catching patterns that humans could otherwise miss.
 It can automate cumbersome processes and also provide extra information to assist your support agents.

 Be upfront and transparent about your availability.
 If you’re going to be off if your business is going to be closed for a day or two during a holiday like Christmas let your customers know when they come to your ecommerce website.
 Imagine the plight of a customer coming to your website, trying to contact support about a concern, starting a conversation on your live chat tool, expecting a response but not getting any.
 It’ll only add to their frustration and they might not return for a repeat purchase.